 The Surprising Reason Why You’re Feeling Unproductive

-At some point in our lives, we’ve experienced the feeling of being stuck.
+At some point in our lives, we’ve experienced the feeling unproductive and stuck.
 Despite our best efforts, there are times when it’s hard to get (and stay) motivated.

 In a culture that places a high emphasis on being productive, many of us have become addicted to busyness.
 There’s an enormous pressure to meet these high productivity standards and an even greater fear of underachievement.
 All you have to do is spend two minutes scrolling through social media and you’ll see different ways people are winning in the world: job accomplishments, fitness transformations, home renovations and the list goes on.